ZulNs/ZulNs.github.io/libs/timepicker-api-doc.md

 ## Getting Started

-### Using the Timepicker Widget on a Web Page
+### Embedding the Timepicker Widget on a Web Page
 Generally, you'll need to include these both files on any page to use the widget:

 	<link rel="stylesheet" href="https://ZulNs.github.io/libs/timepicker.css"/>
 	<script type="text/javascript" src="https://ZulNs.github.io/libs/timepicker.js"></script>

-For the following code examples, please insert them at anywhere you want within the document's body.
+For the following code examples, please insert them at anywhere you want within the document's body below the above code.

-### Using the Widget as a Realtime Analog Clock
+### Embedding the Widget as a Realtime Analog Clock
 #### Code example:

 	<div id="clock"></div>